Madssb44/School/README.md

-in this reposetory i will be saving my notes
+in this repository i will be saving my notes